 BBC documentary: Centre still to share details of blocking order, declined RTI requests in the past

-Under the Information Technology Rules 2021, Centre has to share reasons for issuing blocking orders in writing, said the Commonwealth Human Rights Initiative.
+Under the Information Technology Rules, 2021, Centre has to share reasons for issuing blocking orders in writing, said the Commonwealth Human Rights Initiative.

-Days after the Centre asked Twitter and YouTube to remove links related to the BBC’s documentary about Prime Minister Narendra Modi’s role in the 2002 Gujarat riots, it is still to issue a public statement spelling out reasons for the decision.
-The emergency blocking orders were issued under the Information Technology Rules, 2021.
+Days after the Centre asked Twitter and YouTube to remove links to a BBC documentary examining the role of Prime Minister Narendra Modi during the 2002 Gujarat riots, it is still to issue a public statement spelling out reasons for the decision.

+The government used emergency powers available under the Information Technology Rules, 2021, to issue directions to block clips of the documentary from being shared.

-Under the Rules, the Centre has to share reasons for issuing blocking orders in writing, according to the Commonwealth Human Rights Initiative.
-Using the Right to Information, Venkatesh Nayak, director of the human rights organisation, had sought details of previous blocking orders issued by the government.
+Under the rules, the Centre has to share reasons for issuing blocking orders in writing, according to the Commonwealth Human Rights Initiative.

+Using the Right to Information, Venkatesh Nayak, the director of the human rights organisation, had sought details of previous blocking orders issued by the government.
 But the Ministry of Information and Broadcasting invoked the national security exemption under Section 8(1)(a) of the RTI Act to refuse to publish previous blocking orders, Nayak said.

-The Centre also refused to publish the details that form the basis of the IT Rules 2021 Inter-Departmental Committee’s decision to block content on digital and social media platforms, Nayak said.
+The Centre also refused to publish the details that form the basis of the IT Rules 2021 Inter-Departmental Committee’s decision to block content on digital and social media platforms, Nayak added.

 One of the provisions under the Information Technology Rules, 2021, grants powers to government to block any content on social and digital media platforms on the basis of a specific recommendation submitted by the authorised officer, in case of an emergency, without issuing notice to the platforms.

-The BBC documentary is the latest to face blocking action under the IT Rules 2021.
+The BBC documentary is the latest to face blocking action under the IT Rules, 2021.
+While the documentary was not made available in India, it was uploaded on several YouTube channels and shared widely on Twitter.

-On January 21, Kanchan Gupta, senior advisor with the Ministry of Information and Broadcasting had tweeted that the Centre had ordered social media platforms to take down links sharing the documentary.
-The Ministry had invoked emergency powers under the Information Technology Rules to block the documentary that has not been screened in India but its pirated links have been circulated.
+Kanchan Gupta, a senior advisor in the Ministry of Information and Broadcasting, had said on January 21 that the government ordered social media platforms to take down links sharing the documentary on the basis that it was “undermining the sovereignty and integrity of India” and “making unsubstantiated allegations”.

 Lack of parliamentary scrutiny

-Meanwhile, a response under the Right to Information inquiry made by the human rights body also showed that these rules have not been scrutinised by Parliamentary committees as required by the IT Act 2000.
+Meanwhile, a response under the Right to Information inquiry made by the Commonwealth Human Rights Initiative also showed that these rules have not been scrutinised by Parliamentary committees as required by the IT Act 2000.

 The Information Technology Rules were notified under the Information Technology Act, 2000.
 The Act requires the Centre to table every rule in both Houses of Parliament as soon as it is notified.
 The tabled rules then undergo scrutiny in both Houses.

-However, according to the response to the RTI application, the Parliamentary Committees on Subordinate Legislation did not select Information Technology Rules 2021 for detailed scrutiny in its sessions.
+However, according to the response to the RTI application, the Parliamentary Committees on Subordinate Legislation did not select Information Technology Rules, 2021, for detailed scrutiny in its sessions.

-“The reluctance of the Union Government to be more transparent about its actions while and after blocking content on social and digital media platforms, including the latest action against the BBC documentary film only gives rise to suspicion about its intentions,” said Venkatesh Nayak, the director of Commonwealth Human Rights Initiative.
+“The reluctance of the Union Government to be more transparent about its actions while and after blocking content on social and digital media platforms, including the latest action against the BBC documentary film only gives rise to suspicion about its intentions,” said Nayak.

 He added: “If the Government believes it has an iron-clad case to invoke its powers under the 2021 Rules to block such content, it must make such orders and all materials public.”